enkidevs/curriculum/cpp/cpp-core/intro-to-cpp/what-is-cpp.md

 C++ is a highly efficient, flexible, open-source programming language.

-C++ includes features that allow more direct control over the system hardware, making it great for everything from creating operating systems to conducting advanced physics research.
+C++ includes features that allow more direct control over the system hardware, making it great for everything from creating operating systems to conducting advanced physics research!

 Here's an example of C++ code:
 ```cpp